eshaker-js/AzureScraper/README.md

 This was difficult due to inconsistent HTML structure..
 The pages sometimes used paragaraphs, sometimes li (list) elements for normal sentences.
 In general the flow of each architecture page was different, which made it difficult to come up with a "one size fits all" solution.
-In the end after looking at the requirements, the quote  "the best cloud architecture solutions for their use case" stood out to me, so I decided to scrape the **Potential Use Cases** section that was frequently featured in those individual articles.
+In the end after looking at the requirements, the quote

+  _"Organizations spend millions on cloud infrastructure but struggle to find the best cloud architecture solutions for their use case."_

+  stood out to me, so I decided to scrape the **Potential Use Cases** section that was frequently featured in those individual articles.

   Somtimes that section didn't exist, which made me consider the AI hint in the assignment document, however, I didn't want to use a paid 3rd party LLM, I experimented with HuggingFace transofmers and other local LLMs, but the results were unimpressive to say the least..